flipperdevices/flipperzero-firmware/RoadMap.md

 - `Write URL to NFC` APP to allow creating URL NFC tags from only the flipper
 - - Also can possibly support larger URLs than the ones in samples (due to length limits on NFC types)
 - - Also can possibly create other types of tags, like WIFI configurations
-- `Doplhin SubGHz Chat` APP to allow listening for and viewing SubGHz messages and sending SubGHz messages
+- `Dolphin SubGHz Chat` APP to allow listening for and viewing SubGHz messages and sending SubGHz messages
 - - Could also be set to transmit a message every X seconds/minutes until another Flipper responds
 - `Bluetooth Audio` APP to allow flipper to pair to external speaker or headphones for mp3 playback
 - - Also can possible pair to speaker via NFC tap, here are some possible resources: